Splash Mountain: Disneyland

 Br'er Fox then managed to trap Br'er Rabbit in a beehive.
-The mood turned ominous as two mother characters (an opossum and rabbit) sang "Burrow's Lament" as a warning to their respective children.
+The mood turned ominous as a mother opossum and a mother rabbit sang "Burrow's Lament" as a warning to their respective children.
 At the base of the final lift hill, two vultures taunted the riders.
 The logs began the final ascent and shortly before the attraction's climactic drop, Br'er Rabbit was seen alongside the hill, about to be eaten by Br'er Fox, but Br'er Rabbit outsmarted Br'er Fox and Br'er Bear by tricking them into throwing him into the briar patch (where he was born and raised).
 Riders were sent down the final drop into the briar patch, mimicking his fall.
 An on-ride photo was taken as the log began to fall.

 The log then dove through a tunnel into an underground runout.
-An outdoor flume segment followed the drop during which an instrumental version of "Zip-a-Dee-Doo-Dah" played, and the logs then entered into a final indoor section which featured a paddle wheel steamboat where a cast of animals sang "Zip-a-Dee-Doo-Dah" and the respective fates of Br'er Rabbit (reclined happily at home) and the antagonists (fending off Br'er Gator) were seen.
+An outdoor flume segment followed the drop during which an instrumental version of "Zip-a-Dee-Doo-Dah" played, and the logs then entered into a final indoor section which featured a paddle wheel steamboat where a cast of animals sang "Zip-a-Dee-Doo-Dah" and the respective fates of Br'er Fox and Br'er Bear (fending off Br'er Gator) and Br'er Rabbit (reclined happily at home) were seen.
 As the log passed through this section, a series of glass windows could be seen near the ceiling, behind which was a tunnel used by the Disneyland Railroad track.